Copywriter vs Copyright: A Struggle Between Words and Laws

 Copyright is a type of intellectual property that protects original works of authorship as soon as an author fixes the work in a tangible form of expression.
 In copyright law, there are a lot of different types of works, including paintings, photographs, illustrations, musical compositions, sound recordings, computer programs, books, poems, blog posts, movies, architectural works, plays, and so much more! (link to government website)

-I will be the first person to tell you that I am not a legal scholar.
-Nor have I ever had the desire to practice law - outside of playing detective while watching Law & Order.
-Copyright law seems to be more in the news when it comes to celebrities trying to copyright something.
-Other than that it seems to be fairly under the radar.
-But with the rise of AI, especially in creative industries, intellectual property rights will become more mainstream.
+I will be the first person to tell you that I am not a legal scholar or an expert on legal protection.
+Nor have I ever had the desire to practice law—outside of playing detective while watching Law & Order.
+Copyright law seems to be more in the news when it comes to celebrities trying to copyright or trademark something.
+Other than that, it seems to be fairly under the radar.
+However, with the rise of AI, especially in creative industries, intellectual property rights will become more mainstream.
 According to the U.S. Copyright Office, fair use guidelines:

 Under the fair use doctrine of the U.S. copyright statute, it is permissible to use limited portions of a work including quotes, for purposes such as commentary, criticism, news reporting, and scholarly reports.

-For anyone who has gone to school and written a paper — this is one of the reasons why the correct citing is needed for that paper.
-I certainly learned something new today.
+For anyone who has gone to school and written a paper, this is one of the reasons why the correct citation of work is needed for that paper.
+I don't know about you, but I certainly learned something new today.

-The easiest way for me to describe the difference is that the copywriter gets to be creative — have a blank slate to work from.
-While the copyright protects the rights of the creative.
-Laws are complicated so there is more to it than that but that's how I have simplified it.
+The easiest way for me to describe the difference is that the copywriter gets to be creative—have a blank slate to work from.
+At the same time, the copyright protects the rights of the creative.
+Laws are complicated, so there is more to it than that, but that's how I have simplified it.

-Interestingly enough both tell stories but for wildly different reasons and audiences.
+Interestingly enough, both tell stories but for wildly different reasons and audiences.
 Stories shape us every day.
-You may be telling yourself stories in your head about every, single interaction you have but they are just that — stories.
+You may be telling yourself stories in your head about every single interaction you have, but they are just that—stories.
 That isn’t meant to minimize anything.
-Stories — whether true or false — cause people to act and it’s our jobs as copywriters to make sure we tell the truth and never lie.
+Stories—whether true or false—cause people to act, and it’s our job as copywriters to make sure we tell the truth and never lie.

 P.S.
-I would love to hear in the comments below how your experiences with copywriting.
+I would love to hear about your experiences with copywriting in the comments below.

 Previous